Vegan Breakfast Casserole with Potato

 - Bake: Transfer the batter to the baking dish and bake on the middle rack of the oven for 45-50 minutes, until the top is golden brown and firm to the touch.

 - Serve: Let sit for 15 minutes, then slice and serve as desired.

-For Serving: Avocado, salsa, scallions, hot sauce, cilantro.
+For Serving: Avocado slices, cherry tomatoes, salsa, scallions, hot sauce, cilantro.